 Also, make use of suspended racks and hooks for your pots and pans, which can be hung on the available space below your ceiling cabinets.
 Not only will this serve as a great space saver, but you will also have easy access to frequently used cookware.

 One helpful tip to give the appearance of more space is to put as few items as possible on your kitchen countertops.
 Cluttered spaces automatically give the impression that you no longer have the storage capacity to put them somewhere else, making the overall kitchen design concept feel more cramped than it really is.
 Make sure that the items on your countertop are those that you use frequently, and tuck the rest out of sight.

-Last, but not least, get rid of dark corners, which not only deaden the overall atmosphere of a kitchen but also make it look less spacious and more cluttered than it really is.
+Although this doesn't seem to have anything to do with space-saving, getting rid of dark corners, which not only deaden the overall atmosphere of a kitchen, will make it seem more spacious and less cluttered than before.
 Add under the counter and pot lights in the nooks and crannies instead of opting only for overhead lights.
 This will allow you to illuminate corners and other under-lit areas without adding large, out of scale fixtures to your kitchen.
 Space: remember, it doesn’t have to be “the final frontier”!

 To find out what we can do for your kitchen, we offer a free, no-obligation consultation to go over your project and give you a workable plan whether you use us or not.